Deductible vs Out-of-Pocket Max, What You Actually Pay

 FAQ

-Does out of pocket max include premiums?
+Does the out-of-pocket max include premiums?

 Do copays count toward the deductible?